grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 They cruised to the rendezvous point, and then came up to thirty meters of depth.
 They shut down the electric motors entirely, and Hemi trimmed the boat until it sat hovering perfectly still and silent in the water.

-Cassandra was just waking up from her sleep rotation, and groggily making her way from the crew quarters to the sonar compartment where she found Hemi.
+Cassandra was just waking up from the curtailed break she had earned by volunteering for double shifts.
+She groggily made her way from the crew quarters to the sonar compartment where she found Hemi.
 He handed her a tin cup full of sweetened black coffee.

 [//]: # (Early morning: day 2, run to Stilt City) "Time to get back on sonar Cassandra.
 We have reached the spot where we are supposed to rendezvous with Shakes.
 I need you to listen for his boat.
 It is quite a small boat, so it may be challenging to hear.
 But since we have got the _Prospect_ completely shut down you will have total silence.
 If you hear Shakes --- or anything else in the water --- come get me.
 I will be in the galley.
 The rest of the crew is going on break while there is nothing to do, so it is all you right now."

-"That makes this sound important...
+"That makes this seem important...
 You trust me with this?"

 "It is good practice for you, and the worst that could happen is you miss him and we are a little delayed in the rendezvous.
 I would be happier if we got moving again soon though, so...try not to miss him if he goes past."

 "OK, Hemi."
 Cassandra sat down at the sonar rig, put the headphones on, and took a sip of her coffee before passing the mics around in a full circle to get settled and oriented.

-Hemi went off to the galley with his clipboard and notes, and the rest of the crew hit the racks to catch up on much-needed sleep.
+Hemi went off to the galley with his clipboard and notes, and the rest of the crew hit the racks to catch up on sleep.
 The _Prospect_ was left dark and absolutely silent.

 Cassandra turned the directional control of the mics slowly around.
 She completed another full circle, and then came back the other way.
 Her eyes closed and she could see the sounds in the water coming towards the _Prospect_.
 The water had slightly different qualities in different directions, so after a few times around she could tell generally which way the microphones were pointing without looking at the directional indicator.
 When they were forward towards the bow, she could hear the bilge water sloshing in the lowest parts of the ship.
 Towards the stern, she could hear clearly without the annoying interruption of the propeller sound that was always in that direction while the electric motors were running.